mantidproject/mantid/dev-docs/source/CLion.rst

 #.
 Set the working directory to be the full path to your ``build/bin`` directory

+The ``--single-process`` flag is necessary for debugging.
+See the :ref:`Running Workbench <RunningWorkbench>` documentation for more information.

 You should now be able to set breakpoints and start debugging by clicking the bug icon.